 5. The licensing of imports is a requirement of section 26 of the NSCA.
 Licensing procedures and licensing application requirements are prescribed by regulation.
 The Commission has established classes of licences authorizing the licensee to carry out any activity described in section 26 of the NSCA; this includes Import Licences.
-CNSC staff conducts risk-informed assessments of licence applications and supporting information, and makes recommendations to the Commission for decision on issuance of licences.
+CNSC staff conducts risk-informed assessments of licence applications and supporting information and makes recommendations to the Commission for decision on issuance of licences.
 A licence may contain any term or condition that the Commission considers necessary for the purposes of the NSCA.
 The Commission has the power to delegate responsibilities to Designated Officers for issuance of licences in certain circumstances, pursuant to section 37 of the NSCA, and has done this for import and export licensing decisions.

-6. Not applicable.
-Quantity and value restrictions, beyond the terms and conditions contained in the individual import licence, do not apply to imports of nuclear substances, prescribed equipment and prescribed information, except as may from time to time be determined by Government policy.

-7. (a)-(b) An import licence is normally issued within 3 weeks of receipt of the application but can be issued in a shorter time if warranted.
-A licence cannot be granted immediately upon request; a risk-informed assessment of an application submitted in compliance with the regulations is required prior to a licensing decision.

-- (c) No; there are no limitations as to the period of year in which applications may be made. - (d) The CNSC is the only body authorized to issue an import licence pursuant to the NSCA.
-The Commission has delegated the authority for making the licensing decision on imports to a Designated Officer, pursuant to section 37 of the NSCA.

-8. The Designated Officer, acting on behalf of the Commission, may refuse to issue a licence, or may revoke, suspend, transfer, or amend the terms and conditions of a licence, for reasons of: protection of the environment and of the health and safety of persons; maintenance of national security; and requirements related to international obligations to which Canada has agreed (section 24, NSCA).
-In such cases, the NSCA provides the applicant or, as appropriate the licensee, the right to be heard by the Commission, which can decide to uphold the decision of the Designated Officer or modify it.
+- 6. Not applicable.
+Quantity and value restrictions, beyond the terms and conditions contained in the individual import licence, do not apply to imports of nuclear substances, prescribed equipment and prescribed information, except as may from time to time be determined by Government policy. - 7. (a)-(b) An import licence is normally issued within 30 calendar days of receipt of a complete application but can be issued in a shorter time if warranted.
+A licence cannot be granted immediately upon request; a risk-informed assessment of an application submitted in compliance with the regulations is required prior to a licensing decision. - (c) No; there are no limitations as to the period of year in which applications may be made. - (d) The CNSC is the only body authorized to issue an import licence pursuant to the NSCA.
+The Commission has delegated the authority for making the licensing decision on imports to a Designated Officer, pursuant to section 37 of the NSCA. - 8.
+The Designated Officer, acting on behalf of the Commission, may refuse to issue a licence, or may revoke, suspend, transfer, or amend the terms and conditions of a licence, for reasons of: protection of the environment and of the health and safety of persons; maintenance of national security; and requirements related to international obligations to which Canada has agreed (section 24, NSCA).
+In such cases, the NSCA provides the applicant or, as appropriate the licensee, the opportunity to be heard by the Designated Officer before making their decision.
+The applicant or, as appropriate the licensee, can appeal the decision to the Commission, which can decide to uphold the decision of the Designated Officer or modify it.